guillaumeast/42_ultimate_tester/README.md

 ```

 This will:
+1. Auto-update test cases
-1. Detect which project you're in
+2. Detect which project you're in
-2. Run the matching test suite
+3. Run the matching test suite

 > 💡 Perfect for testing projects lightning-fast during the 42 cursus.